gilch/hissp/docs/tutorial.rst

 .. [#key] The equivalent concept is called a *keyword* in other Lisps,
           but that means something else in Python.

+.. [#LambdaList] The equivalent concept is called the "lambda list" in Common Lisp, and the "params vector" in Clojure, but Hissp is made of tuples, not linked-lists or vectors, hence "parameters tuple".

 .. [#capture] When symbol capture is done on purpose, these are known as *anaphoric macros*.
    (When it's done on accident, these are known as *bugs*.)